 For adolescents living in poverty, the ability to get a job increases their self-esteem, reduces their chances of dropping out of school or engaging in risky behavior, and helps ensure their self-sufficiency as adults.

-Yet low-income youth typically have less access to employment and job training opportunities, have little experience with skills like creating a resume, and lack the network of connections and contacts enjoyed by their more privileged peers.
-Impact NW’s Urban Opportunities program was designed to close this gap, increasing participants’ knowledge of the job seeking process, engagement in the learning process, and self-confidence.
+Yet low-income youth typically have less access to employment, job training opportunities, and career skill resources.
+They may lack the network of connections and contacts enjoyed by their more privileged peers.
+Our program was designed to close this gap, increasing participants’ knowledge of the job seeking process, engagement in the learning process, and self-confidence.

 Urban Opportunities serves the most at-risk youth in the community.
 We serve those that are from homeless and low-income families, in foster care, adjudicated, or attending high schools with high drop-out rates and large minority populations.